Is your family new to Commonwealth Charter Academy (CCA)? Get answers to the top 11 questions newly enrolled families ask CCA family mentors.

-Here are the top 10 questions CCA family mentors receive:
+Here are the top 11 questions CCA family mentors receive:

 Tip: Check your webmail and family message boards often between regularly scheduled calls for additional resources and information from your family mentor.

-2. How do I take attendance?
+2. How Do I Monitor Attendance?

 Tip: Working during the daytime will ensure your learners’ teachers are available to help them when needed.
 If you must split your day between daytime and evening work, save lessons in which your learners are less likely to need immediate help for the evenings.

 Remember, you are not the teacher.
 You’re simply assisting your learners with their lessons.
 Don’t hesitate to reach out to teachers for assistance if your learners are struggling or you need additional academic support.
 Write each of your learners’ schedules on a whiteboard so everyone can see the day or week at a glance.
 Knowing what’s coming next helps everyone stay on track and prepared.
 Color-code your learners’ folders so work doesn’t get lost or placed in the wrong folder.

 Tip: Talk to your family mentor for more organization strategies specific to your family’s needs, or speak to your learners’ teachers for academic questions.

 The best way to stay on top of lessons is to work ahead for the week before the field trip.
 Do one extra lesson per day, or work on a Saturday so your learners can enjoy the event without thinking about overdue work waiting for them when they get home.